alimid/surface_friction/README.md

 The finished trained and tuned regression model and classification model are availalbe as JSON files.

-Please reach out alisedm@math.uio.no if you have any questions.
+Please reach out to alisedm@math.uio.no if you have any questions.